How to Find Your Writer’s Voice [5 Steps for Creative Writers]

 How did it change you?

 Alternatively, you could write about a family member or ancestor who inspires you.
-What lessons can you glean from their life story?

-By drawing on your own life experiences, or those of your loved ones, you can write with authenticity and passion โ two essential ingredients for any good piece of writing.
+By drawing on your own life experiences, or those of your loved ones, you can write with authenticity and passion – two essential ingredients for any good piece of writing.

-Overall, your memories, the surge of emotions you’ve felt, and the unique ways you perceive the world โ these are your goldmines.
 When you write from that place of raw authenticity, not only does your work resonate more deeply, but it also feels effortless, like a conversation between old friends.

 So, how can you tap into this wellspring of authenticity?
 Here are a few heartwarming activities: